Kathleen Kelly, PhD

 Applicants with more than three prior years of postdoctoral experience are not eligible to apply for this fellowship.
 Trainees are employed as postdoctoral fellows for the duration of their fellowship, and the UCLA Graduate Division does not allow the total duration of an individual's postdoctoral service to exceed five years (see #6 under Terms of Service here): https://grad.ucla.edu/gss/postdoc/pdfund.htm

 Qualified candidates must have completed a Ph.D or equivalent degree from a recognized institution of higher learning.
-Applicants must have satisfactorily completed a minimum of 24 semester hours (or equivalent) in undergraduate and/or graduate level chemistry courses plus a minimum of 4 semester-hours (or equivalent) in biochemistry courses at the graduate level to meet certification eligibility requirements by the American Board of Clinical Chemistry.
+Applicants must have satisfactorily completed a minimum of 30 semester hours (or equivalent) in undergraduate and/or graduate level chemistry courses to meet certification eligibility requirements by the American Board of Clinical Chemistry.

-One fellow will be accepted for each two-year period starting July 1, 2015.
-Applications will be accepted from July 1 through October 1st of even years for positions starting July 1 the following year.
-The application is on-line and will be posted on our website beginning July 1 of even years.
+One fellow will be accepted for a two-year period starting either January or July 1.
+Applications will be accepted from May 1 through August 1st for positions starting the following year.
+The application is on-line and will be posted on our website beginning May 1.

 The items listed below constitute a complete application: